Tai Po District: Sports

 The government leased a government land to the Tai Po Sports Association in 1988, to run another public swimming pool.
-The swimming pool, which also known as the "Jockey Club swimming pool", was closed in 1999.
+The swimming pool, which is also known as the "Jockey Club swimming pool", was closed in 1999.
 A new swimming pool structure was planned to build.
 However, the construction was not yet finished, as of 2015.

-The district had several sport complex for the local population, they were owned and operated by the government and located in the Tai Po New Town.
-Another facility, opened in 1983, Li Fook Lam Indoor Sports Centre, was operated by the Tai Po Sports Association Limited, a non-profit making limited company.
+The district had several sports complexes for the local population, they were owned and operated by the government and located in the Tai Po New Town.
+Another facility opened in 1983, Li Fook Lam Indoor Sports Centre, was operated by the Tai Po Sports Association Limited, a non-profit making limited company.

 Football

 Tai Po FC is the first district football team ever to make it to the Hong Kong First Division League among the 19 district football sides from the Hong Kong Third District Division League.
 The club plays its home games at Tai Po Sports Ground and has since won the 2008-09 Hong Kong FA Cup.

 The district had several football fields (five-a-side, seven-a-side football) for amateur football.
-In 2016, another football fields and sport complex (which includes an indoor swimming pool) would be built.
+In 2016, another football field and sports complex (which includes an indoor swimming pool) would be built.